JPLabsystems/BenchyNet/README.md

 **Work in progress**

-#BenchyNet
+# BenchyNet

-*/Pointclouds*
+## */Pointclouds*
-.txt files containing pointcloud representations of the files based on 2048 sampled points from the sliced gcode file, represented in <x y z\n> formaat
+txt files containing pointcloud representations of the files based on 2048 sampled points from the sliced gcode file, represented in <x y z\n> formaat